 A magical depiction of a secret world.
 The customs and enduring female friendships are wonderfully portrayed in this beautifully written novel.

-EMBER BOOK CLUB -Monday 5th and Wednesday 7th December at 7pm in the Book Shop.
+DECEMBER BOOK CLUB -Monday 5th and Wednesday 7th December at 7pm in the Book Shop.

 Describe d by The Times as ‘totally gripping’ this is a thriller set in Russia, where snowdrops are the bodies that float up into the light in the thaw.

-R BOOK CLUB - Wednesday 23rd November at Frinton Golf Club.
+SUPPER BOOK CLUB - Wednesday 23rd November at Frinton Golf Club.
 7pm for 7.30pm.
 This month we are delighted to welcome back the author Natasha Solo mons who will be telling us more about her latest book The Novel in the Viola.
 Tickets are £25 for a 2 course supper with coffee.

 NOVEMBER BOOK CLUB – Monday 7th and Wednesday 9th November in the shop at 7pm.
 A lex Clark in The Guardian describes this novel as ‘a captivating yarn of high seas and even higher drama’.
 The story begins and ends in the squalor of 19th-century Wapping, but at its heart is a mission to the South Pacific and the story of the hazy line between camaraderie and rivalry and of the bonds both forged and broken in extreme adversity.